Prepare Your Swimming Pool for The Winter

 Step 2: Clean the Pool

-A pool brush attached to a telescoping pole will help you scrub your floor and the walls to help remove the sediment in those areas.
-After that, use your vacuum cleaner to remove any dirt that might still be on the surface, and if there are any signs of algae in your pool, find a brush meant for algae removal so that it is easy to vacuum.
-Thoroughly cleaning your pool will save you from a couple of surprises next spring and make it easy to balance water in the pool since no mold or algae will thrive in such an environment.
+A pool brush attached to a telescoping pole will help you scrub your floor and walls to remove sediment.
+After that, use your vacuum cleaner to remove any dirt that might still be on the surface.
+If there are any signs of algae in your pool, find a brush meant for algae removal so that it is easy to vacuum.

 Step 3: Balance the Water

-Keep the water in your pool from turning green by balancing the water pH, and there is no better chemical to use than chlorine.
 Ensure the chemistry in the pool is where it should be if you want to avoid intensive maintenance practices once your pool is ready for use.
 You need to test your pool for the following to know if it is balanced:

 – pH Levels:

-Look at the water acidity since it affects pretty much everything in your pool.
+Look at the water acidity since it affects almost everything in your pool.
 If the pH level is not balanced, it could lead to everything, including algae growth and corrosion, and affect your pool's cleanliness and comfort levels.
-Technically, your pH level should be around 7.8, and if it is above or below this mark, use a chemical that allows you to increase or reduce pH levels to achieve the right acidity balance in your pool water.

 – The Calcium Hardness: